My last normal Father's Day was in June 2000.

 A doctor's intuition that saved his life

-I took off work for a week after Jake was born and as part of my to-do list went to see my dermatologist, Eric Berg, MD, about a mole on my back that Sara had been after me for some time to have checked.
-It was immediately obvious that he did not like the mole as he decided to remove it right there in the office.
+I took off work for a week after Jake was born and as part of my to-do list went to see my dermatologist, about a mole on my back that Sara had been after me for some time to have checked.
+It was immediately obvious that he did not like the mole, as he decided to remove it right there in the office.

 Dr. Berg was not comfortable with the results, however, and using an intuition that likely saved my life, insisted on a second lab review.
 The second review indicated that the melanoma was in fact significantly deeper.
-With that second lab report my life for the next year was high jacked by cancer.
+With that second lab report, my life for the next year was hijacked by cancer.

 The cancer journey begins